 So yeah, I’m a SharePoint beginner.

-When I'm learning something new, what helps me the most is understanding the language and terms used in my new environment.
-My first week on the job here at Bamboo, I heard a variety of terms that meant nothing to me: deploy, farm, MOSS 2007, site collection and so on.
+When I’m learning something new, what helps me the most is understanding the language and terms used in my new environment.
+During my first week on the job here at Bamboo, I heard a variety of terms that meant nothing to me: deploy, farm, MOSS 2007, site collection, and so on.

 I spent some time Googling these terms to figure out what they meant.
 There are tons of great resources available online for anything and everything SharePoint–including Bamboo Nation, of course–but I kept running into the same problem: many of the definitions were still above my experience level.
 Here’s an example:

 Assembly: a partially compiled code library used in deployment, versioning, and security within the .NET framework

 Uh, what?
 What’s a code library?
 What is versioning?
 What’s a .NET framework?

 So I went to the bookstore and bought some books on SharePoint, including that scarlet letter, Microsoft SharePoint 2007 for Dummies, and spent some time creating my own, very-beginner-level definitions to some common SharePoint terms or, in some cases, terms that I had to look up while I was trying to define other terms.

 I hope these come in handy for the other newbies out there.
 There are many terms left to be explained, so keep checking the blog for another blog post from me.
 And if I got something wrong, please let me know.
 I’ll be reinstalling that product on the correct server in the meantime, so just give a yell.

 APIs, or Application programming interfaces: APIs are what let you do everything that you can do in the SharePoint user interface, like creating new sites or workspaces, uploading photos or documents, and creating tasks and alerts.